UBICenter/ubicenter.org/_posts/2021-08-04-us-carbon-dividend.md

 To offset higher prices consumers would face as a result of carbon pricing (or other climate measures), many of these experts suggest rebating the revenue to all Americans as a dividend.
 [Two thirds](https://clcouncil.org/morning-consult-poll.pdf) of American voters support this policy, and as of this writing, 80 House Democrats have cosponsored the [Energy Innovation and Carbon Dividend Act](https://energyinnovationact.org/) (EICDA) which would make it a reality in the US.

-Beyond the climate impacts of carbon dividend---policies like the EICDA are [projected](https://www.nature.com/articles/s41558-020-0880-3) to meet the IPCC's goal of net zero emissions by 2050 and [avert 295,000 deaths](https://www.nature.com/articles/nclimate2935) from air pollution in the first decade---many economists have [documented the](https://www.energypolicy.columbia.edu/sites/default/files/pictures/CGEP_Distributional_Implications_CarbonTax.pdf) [progressive](https://taxfoundation.org/carbon-tax/) [distributional](https://www.rff.org/publications/data-tools/carbon-pricing-calculator/) [impacts](https://www.peoplespolicyproject.org/wp-content/uploads/2018/09/CarbonTax.pdf) of carbon dividends.
+Beyond the climate impacts of carbon dividend---policies like the EICDA are projected to [meet the IPCC's goal](https://www.nature.com/articles/s41558-020-0880-3) of net zero emissions by 2050 and [avert 295,000 deaths](https://www.nature.com/articles/nclimate2935) from air pollution in the first decade---many economists have [documented the](https://www.energypolicy.columbia.edu/sites/default/files/pictures/CGEP_Distributional_Implications_CarbonTax.pdf) [progressive](https://taxfoundation.org/carbon-tax/) [distributional](https://www.rff.org/publications/data-tools/carbon-pricing-calculator/) [impacts](https://www.peoplespolicyproject.org/wp-content/uploads/2018/09/CarbonTax.pdf) of carbon dividends.
-As one example, University of Pennsylvania researcher [Kevin Ummel found](https://citizensclimatelobby.org/household-impact-study/) found that that EICDA would benefit 96% of households in the bottom consumption quintile and 12% in the top quintile, after considering effects on prices, capital income, and the dividend.
+As one example, University of Pennsylvania researcher [Kevin Ummel found](https://citizensclimatelobby.org/household-impact-study/) that the EICDA would benefit 96% of households in the bottom consumption quintile and 12% in the top quintile, after considering effects on prices, capital income, and the dividend.

-Using Kevin Ummel's data[^ummel] and the 2018 American Community Survey,[^acsspm] I extend this research to estimate the poverty impacts of a carbon dividend[^cpsp] across a range of prices.
+Using Ummel's data[^ummel] and the 2018 American Community Survey,[^acsspm] I extend this research to estimate the poverty impacts of a carbon dividend[^cpsp] across a range of prices.
-I find that carbon dividends reduce poverty roughly linearly with respect to the price, for example by 15% at $100 per ton, though the effects are larger for both child poverty and deep poverty, and especially deep child poverty.
+I find that carbon dividends reduce poverty roughly linearly with respect to the price, for example by 10% at $100 per ton, though the effects are larger for both child poverty and deep poverty, and especially deep child poverty.

-[^ummel]: I'm grateful to Kevin Ummel for sharing and explaining his data and for his permission to use it in this post.
+[^ummel]: I'm grateful to Kevin Ummel for sharing and explaining his data and for his permission to use it in this paper.

 [^acsspm]: I use the [American Community Survey Supplemental Poverty Measure research file](https://www.census.gov/data/datasets/time-series/demo/supplemental-poverty-measure/acs-research-files.html), which estimates the poverty measure inclusive of taxes, transfers, and housing costs, historically only available in the [Current Population Survey](https://www.census.gov/library/publications/2020/demo/p60-272.html).